 Located on the outskirts of Dumfries, South West Scotland, the diversity and innovative nature of the Campus makes it unique a centre of learning.

-Dumfries and Galloway College, University of Glasgow, University of West of Scotland, Open University, Crichton Carbon Centre and Scottish Agricultural College all have a presence on the Crichton Campus and offer a wide range of learning opportunities.
-The Crichton Foundation has its office in Browne House on the Campus.
+Dumfries and Galloway College, University of Glasgow, University of West of Scotland, Open University, Crichton Carbon Centre and Scotland’s Rural College all have a presence on the Crichton Campus and offer a wide range of learning opportunities.
+The Crichton Foundation has its office in Browne House.

-The attractive sandstone buildings and outstanding grounds are part of a proud heritage and represent a public asset to be enjoyed by the whole community while the universities, colleges and other private and public sector occupants of the site make a vital contribution to the economy of Dumfries town and the region.
+The attractive sandstone buildings and outstanding grounds are part of a proud heritage and represent a public asset to be enjoyed by the whole community.
+The universities, colleges and other private and public sector occupants of the site make a vital contribution to the economy of Dumfries town and the region.